Intro

 Attributes

 root-element-id The id of the element that is used as the viewport for checking visibility of the target.
-Must be the ancestor of the target.
+This is usually set to the nearest scroll-container (overflow: visible/auto).
 Defaults to the browser viewport if not specified or if null. root-margin Margin around the root.
-Can have values similar to the CSS margin property, e.g. "10px 20px 30px 40px" (top, right, bottom, left).
-The values can be percentages.
-This set of values serves to grow or shrink each side of the root element's bounding box before computing intersections.
-Defaults to all zeros. threshold Either a single number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
+Same syntax as CSS margin property, e.g. "10px 20px 30px 40px" (top, right, bottom, left).
+The margin grows or shrink each side of the root element's bounding box before computing intersections.
+Default is "0px 0px 0px 0px". threshold Either a number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
 If you only want to detect when visibility passes the 50% mark, you can use a value of 0.5.
 If you want the callback to run every time visibility passes another 25%, you would specify the array [0, 0.25, 0.5, 0.75, 1].
-The default is 0 (meaning as soon as even one pixel is visible, the callback will be run).
-A value of 1.0 means that the threshold isn't considered passed until every pixel is visible.
+The default is 0 (meaning as soon as any part is visible).
 Events

 Change Called each time a threshold is met.
-Event object matches IntersectionObserverEntry Context
+The event contains the following important fields:

 In view Any subcomponent can subscribe to this value.
 Will indicate if any threshold is met.
 Intersection ratio Any subcomponent can subscribe to this value.
 Indicates how much of the component is intersected.
 Useful for animations based on scroll.